Elio Chacón

-Elio Chacón Rodríguez (October 26, 1936 – April 24, 1992) was a Major League Baseball second baseman and shortstop who played in the National League from 1960 to 1962.
+Elio Chacón Rodríguez (October 26, 1936 – April 24, 1992) was a Venezuelan Major League Baseball second baseman and shortstop who played in the National League from 1960 to 1962.
 He was the seventh baseball player from Venezuela to play in the majors.

 Early baseball career

 Born in Caracas, Chacón was listed as 5 ft 9 in tall and 160 lb.
 He threw and batted right-handed.
 Chacón hit .265 as a reserve second baseman with the 1961 NL champion Cincinnati Reds, starting 34 games during the season.
 In Game 2 of the 1961 World Series, Chacón hit a key bloop single against New York Yankees pitcher Ralph Terry, and scored the winning run in the Reds' only victory in the series.

 Immediately after the World Series, on October 10, the 1961 MLB expansion draft to stock the newborn Houston Colt .45s and New York Mets was conducted in Cincinnati.
 After he was selected by New York with the fourth overall pick during the draft's regular phase, Chacón was the Mets' first candidate for the 1962 starting shortstop job.
 In a May 28 game, Chacón got into a fight with Willie Mays.
 Chacón was ejected from the game.